Performance Analysis of Plug-and-Play ADMM: A Graph Signal Processing Perspective: Performance Analysis via Equilibrium

-The interesting fact about Proposition~\ref{prop: CE example} is that, given $\vxhat$ we can easily check whether it is a consensus equilibrium point without going through the PnP ADMM algorithm.
-In other words, we can ``create'' an alternative optimization such that its solution is an equilibrium point, and we can interpret the meaning of the optimization to gain insights.
-To illustrate this point, let us continue with the example in Proposition~\ref{prop: CE example}.
+Proposition~\ref{prop: CE example} is useful in the sense that for a given solution $\vxhat$, we can easily check whether it is a consensus equilibrium point without going through the PnP ADMM algorithm.
+This allows us to ``create'' alternative optimization formulations and see if the solution is the desired equilibrium point.
+To illustrate this idea, let us consider two examples.